 The Essential Graphics Panel in Premiere Pro is a great tool for customizing text, shapes, and other graphics.
 This is also where all of your MOGRT files, or Motion Graphic Templates, will live inside of Premiere.

 See how to create your own MORGT templates using Adobe After Effects in this article.

-This article will be a guide on all of the functionality inside the Essential Graphics Panel.
+This article will guide all of the functionality inside the Essential Graphics Panel.

 How to find the Essential Graphics Panel

-There are a couple of methods to finding the Essential Graphics Panel.
-Although the screenshots here are taken on a Mac it looks the same on PC.
+There are a couple of methods for finding the Essential Graphics Panel.
+Although the screenshots here are taken on a Mac, it looks the same on a PC.

 The first method is to go to WINDOW > WORKSPACE > GRAPHICS.
 Premiere has a custom workspace for the Essential Graphics Panel.